Botanical Gardens: Why Visiting Them Is Good for You

 2. A Feast for the Senses

-Botanical gardens engage all five senses in a way few other places can.
-You see the vibrant hues of tulips in spring or the fiery maples of autumn.
+Botanical gardens engage all five senses in a way few other places can, creating a holistic experience that grounds the visitor.
+You see the vibrant hues of tulips in spring or the fiery maples of autumn, which provide a visual richness that stimulates creativity.
 You smell the sweet perfume of roses, the earthy scent of damp soil after rain, or the sharp citrus of a kumquat tree.
-You hear birdsong, rustling leaves, and the trickle of fountains.
-You might even taste something—many gardens feature edible plants or host seasonal tastings.
-And touch?
-Running your fingers over velvety lamb’s ear or the rough bark of a ancient oak grounds you in the present moment.
+These scents, particularly the phytoncides released by plants, are known to boost immune function and improve mood.
+You hear birdsong, rustling leaves, and the trickle of fountains, sounds that act as a natural soundtrack to tranquility.

 3. Inspiration That Grows on You